What is Sexual Harassment under Hawaii Law?

 How does Hawaii Law Prohibit Sexual Harassment?

-There are also federal and Hawaii laws that have created agencies to handle sexual harassment claims.
+There are also federal and Hawaii laws that have established agencies to handle sexual harassment claims.
 These agencies have authority to investigate a Kihei workplace for the sexual harassment conduct that is alleged in the complaints they receive.
-Such laws also make it illegal for employers to fire an employee for filing a harassment claim or to take any other action based on retaliation against the employee.
+Such laws also make it illegal for employers to dismiss an employee for filing a harassment claim or to take any other action based on retaliation against the employee.

 How can a Hawaii attorney help?